spessoni/obs-timecode-text/README.md

 * **Text Source**: This is the source to which the timecode text will be applied.
 * **Mode**: Select the clock mode of either 24 Hour, 12 Hour, or 12 Hour with AM/PM displayed.
 * **Show Frames**: Checking this will display the frames component (:FF) of the timecode.
 This could potentially slow down older computers because every frame must be rendered.
 You can keep an eye on this with the CPU usage box at the bottom right corner of the OBS application.
+* **Show Date**: The date will be displayed when this is checked.
+(YYYY-MM-DD)
+* **Show UTC(GMT)**: When checked, the time and date will be displayed in Coordinated Universal Time (UTC).
+Coordinated Universal Time or UTC is the primary time standard by which the world regulates clocks and time.
+It is not adjusted for daylight saving time.
+It is effectively a successor to Greenwich Mean Time (GMT).
 * **Prefix Text**: This text will be applied *in front of the timecode*.
 You may want to add a space at the end, if needed, to add padding to the text.
 * **Suffix Text**: This text will be applied *at the end of the timecode*.
 You may want to add a space at the end, if needed, to add padding to the text.
 * **Update when not in program**: When checked, the time will continue to be updated even when not in program.
 This can be useful when making isolated recordings for later logging, keeping timecode running on the OBS multiviewer, sending via NDI feeds, ect.
 By default it is disabled to minimize CPU load, especially with "*show frames*" checked.